bxparks/AceTime/README.md

 represented by this class is +/- 255h59m59s, corresponding to +/- 921599
 seconds.

 This class is intended to be used when the difference between 2 dates need to be presented to the user broken down into hours, minutes and seconds.
-For example, we can print out a count down to a target `DateTime` from the current `DateTime` like this:
+For example, we can print out a count down to a target `ZonedDateTime` from the current `ZonedDateTime` like this:
 ```C++
 ZonedDateTime currentDate = ...;
 ZonedDateTime targetDate = ...;